peteroupc/peteroupc.github.io/bernsupp.md

 **Proposition 1.**

-1. _Let f be as given in any of Theorems 1 through 4, except that f must be concave and polynomially bounded and may have a minimum of 0.
-Then the scheme of that theorem remains valid if **fbelow**(n, k) = f(k/n), rather than as given in that theorem._
+1. _Let f be as given in Theorem 1 or 2 or Corollary 1 to 3, except that f must be concave and polynomially bounded and may have a minimum of 0.
+Then the schemes of those results remain valid if **fbelow**(n, k) = f(k/n), rather than as given in those results._
-2. _Let f be as given in any of Theorems 1 through 4, except that f must be convex and polynomially bounded and may have a maximum of 1.
-Then the scheme of that theorem remains valid if **fabove**(n, k) = f(k/n), rather than as given in that theorem._
+2. _Let f be as given in Theorem 1 or 2 or Corollary 1 to 3, except that f must be convex and polynomially bounded and may have a maximum of 1.
+Then the schemes of those results remain valid if **fabove**(n, k) = f(k/n), rather than as given in those results._
-3. _Theorems 1 through 4 can be extended to all integers n&ge;1, not just those that are powers of 2, by defining&mdash;_
+3. _Theorems 1 and 2 and Corollaries 1 to 3 can be extended to all integers n&ge;1, not just those that are powers of 2, by defining&mdash;_

     - _**fbelow**(n, k) = (k/n)\***fbelow**(n&minus;1, max(0, k&minus;1)) + ((n&minus;k)/n)\***fbelow**(n&minus;1, min(n&minus;1, k)), and_
     - _**fabove**(n, k) = (k/n)\***fabove**(n&minus;1, max(0, k&minus;1)) + ((n&minus;k)/n)\***fabove**(n&minus;1, min(n&minus;1, k)),_

     _for every integer n&ge;1 other than a power of 2.
 Parts 1 and 2 of this proposition still apply to the modified scheme._

-_Proof._ Parts 1 and 2 follow from Theorems 1 through 4, as the case may be.
+_Proof._ Parts 1 and 2 follow from Theorem 1 or 2 or Corollary 1 to 3, as the case may be.
 For part 1, the lower polynomials are replaced by the degree-_n_ Bernstein polynomials of _f_, and they meet the conditions in those theorems by Jensen's inequality.
 For part 2, the upper polynomials are involved instead of the lower polynomials.
 Part 3 also follows from Remark B of Nacu and Peres (2005\)[^1]. &#x25a1;

 The following lemma shows that if a scheme for $f(\lambda)$ shifts polynomials upward and downward, the pre-shifted polynomials are close to $f(\lambda)$ by the amount of the shift.